identity-com/on-chain-identity-gateway/solana/gatekeeper-lib/README.md

                                                                SOLANA_CLUSTER.
 To override this property with a specific endpoint url, set SOLANA_CLUSTER_URL

+  -h, --help                                                   Show CLI help.

-  -g, --gatekeeperKey=gatekeeperKey                            [default: [object Object]] The private key file for the
+  -n, --gatekeeperKeypair=gatekeeperKeypair                    [default: [object Object]] The private key file for the
                                                                gatekeeper authority

-  -h, --help                                                   Show CLI help.

-  -n, --gatekeeperNetworkKey=gatekeeperNetworkKey              [default: [object Object]] The public key (in base 58) of
+  -n, --gatekeeperNetworkPublicKey=gatekeeperNetworkPublicKey  [default: [object Object]] The public key (in base 58) of
                                                                the gatekeeper network that the gatekeeper belongs to.

 EXAMPLE